 Btw, Echo Spot buyers…your Chumby still works

 So Amazon announced a smart alarm clock today, the $130 Echo Spot.
 It works like a smaller Echo Show, allowing you to make calls, including video calls, listen to music, and much more.
-It’s basically like a modern-day Chumby, said one TechCrunch reporter who has clearly been writing about gadgets for too long to remember such a thing.
+It’s basically like a modern-day Chumby, said one TechCrunch reporter who has clearly been writing about gadgets for far too long to remember such a thing.

 Well, I would very much like an Echo Spot, but I don’t have $130 because I’m going on vacation where I plan to spend that money on beer and not a fancy baby monitor.